 Only students who are residents of the District may attend a District school without a tuition charge, except as otherwise provided below or in State law.
 A student’s residence is the same as the person who has legal custody of the student.

 A person asserting legal custody over a student, who is not the child’s natural or adoptive parent, shall complete a signed statement, stating: (a) that he or she has assumed and exercises legal responsibility for the child, (b) the reason the child lives with him or her, other than to receive an education in the District, and (c) that he or she exercises full control over the child regarding daily educational and medical decisions in case of emergency.
-In addition, the child’s natural or adoptive parent, if available, shall complete a signed statement or Power of Attorney stating: (a) the role and responsibility of the person with whom their child is living, and (b) that the person with whom the child is living has full control over the child regarding daily educational and medical decisions in case of emergency.
+In addition, the child’s natural or adoptive parent, if available, shall complete a signed statement or Affidavit stating: (a) the role and responsibility of the person with whom their child is living, and (b) that the person with whom the child is living has full control over the child regarding daily educational and medical decisions in case of emergency.

 A student whose family moves out of the District during the school year will be permitted to attend school for the remainder of the year without payment of tuition.